tespkg/enva-release/README.md

 - [x] Support env/envf with default value, if given default value and the key doesn't existed before, publish to underlying store
 - [x] enva publish kvs to envs
 - [x] Support key watch & restart
-- [ ] Decouple oidc client & callback register flow
+- [x] Decouple oidc client & callback registration flow
-- [ ] Minimize the required env vars
+- [x] Minimize the required env vars
+- [x] Tutorial documentation
-- [ ] Tutorial documentation
+- [ ] Push new service/application docker images to registry
 - [ ] Replace nginx with our own `simple static site service(s4)`
 - [ ] An extensive way to extend the pre-configuration for service startup, e.g, create database if not exist etc.
 - [ ] ~~Migrate specs at startup~~
 - [ ] Kubernetes operator...
 - [ ] API for starting service
 - [ ] env store on k8s, istio

+## Tutorials

+There is an `all-in-one` docker-compose.yaml for our service/application start specs, we can choose/select the services we wish to use and start them separately via `docker-compose up -d s1 s2`.
+Based on different service/application we are trying to use, there are different key values pairs we need to set into `env store` to have the service/application start/works as expected.

+1. Start underlying env store storage service `docker-compose up -d consul`, go to `http://localhost:8500/ui` & check if consul works
+1. Start env store service `docker-compose up -d envs`, go go `http://localhost:9112` & check if envs works.
+1. Create docker network `docker network create meera`
+1. Start the interested services by following the [minimized steps](#Minimized service/app steps)

 ## FAQs